How to Clean & Boil Out a Deep FryerLast updated on 7/16/2018

 Boil slowly for 20 minutes.

 Allow the fryer to drain slowly.
-When the water has drained, use a long-handled heavy-duty brush to clean the sides, top, and heating elements of the fryer.
+When the water has drained, use a long handled fryer brush to clean the sides, top, and heating elements of the fryer.

 Rinse thoroughly to remove all residue.